How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 Most positions don’t require a master’s degree, but obtaining one can give you an edge over other job applicants and demonstrate your desire to further your cybersecurity education.

-Take Your Cybersecurity Career to the Next Level with an Advanced Degree
+Take Your Cybersecurity Career to the Next Level With an Advanced Degree

 This career guide is brought to you by the University of San Diego — a highly regarded industry thought leader and education provider that offers a 100% online Master of Science in Cyber Security Operations and Leadership.
-This degree program features practical, cutting-edge curriculum taught by expert instructors who share insights drawn from highly relevant industry experience.
+This degree program features a practical, cutting-edge curriculum taught by expert instructors who share insights drawn from highly relevant industry experience.

 8 Top-Paying Cybersecurity Jobs